 - The tongue is a spark.
-A spark is but a small thing, but the tongue has the potential to do great damage.
-A small spark becomes a small fire, and a small fire can burn thousands of acres.
-Just think of the power in a small match. - A tongue can boast of great things and start wars.
+A spark is but a small thing but has the potential to do great damage.
+A small spark becomes a small fire and a small fire can burn thousands of acres.

+- A tongue can boast of great things and start wars.
 Gossip can ruin lives.
-The tongue is greater than an atomic bomb. - The tongue is a world of evil.
-Good grief what a statement.
-The tongue can be holy but likewise a world of evil. - The tongue even has the ultimate power of life and death.
+The tongue can be an atomic bomb. - The tongue is a world of evil.
+Good grief what a statement!
+The tongue can be holy but likewise a world of evil.